 Accumulated other comprehensive income (loss) is defined as the revenues, expenses, gains and losses that are included in comprehensive income, but excluded from net income.
-The Company's significant items of accumulated other comprehensive income (loss) are pension and other benefits and investment securities.
-Changes in accumulated other comprehensive income (loss) for the years ended December 31, 2021, 2020 and 2019 are presented below:
+The Company's significant items of accumulated other comprehensive income (loss) are pension and other benefits, net unrealized gains or losses on investment securities and net unrealized gains or losses on cash flow derivative hedges.
+Changes in accumulated other comprehensive income (loss) for the years ended December 31, 2022, 2021 and 2020 are presented below: